Ideas for a rainy day

 Eden Project - St Austell

 Take cover at the exciting National Maritime Museum Cornwall, situated in front of the picturesque harbour, said to be the third largest in the world.
-Celebrating the sea, boats and Cornwall, this multi-award winning museum not only has 15 stunning galleries beautifully illustrating the past, present and future of this island nation but also offers a number of stunning exhibitions, including this year, Monsters of the Deep.
+Celebrating the sea, boats and Cornwall, this multi-award winning museum not only has 15 stunning galleries beautifully illustrating the past, present and future of this island nation but also offers a number of stunning exhibitions, including the new Pirates exhibition.
 There is also a fab cafe on site for those feeling a little peckish.

 Bodmin Jail - Bodmin

-Having just reopened after a massive facelift, the jail lets you discover life behind bars as an 18th Century prisoner in the heart of Cornwall, including the brand new ‘Dark Walk’ experience.
-This uses theatrical effects and the latest technology to transport visitors back to Cornwall’s murky past, enabling a first-hand experience of the penal life of a working prison on the fringes of the windswept Bodmin Moor.
+The jail lets you discover life behind bars as an 18th Century prisoner in the heart of Cornwall at this immersive visitor attraction.
+Through theatrical effects and the latest technology, visitors are transported back to Cornwall’s murky past, enabling a first-hand experience of the penal life of a working prison on the fringes of the windswept Bodmin Moor.

 Cornwall has a wealth of galleries from small independent studios to world famous collections like Tate St Ives, from contemporary art to the more traditional Newlyn artists featured in the Penlee Gallery.
 They are all well worth a visit, especially if the weather isn't on your side.
 Most have changing exhibitions, so always check before you go to see what's on display.

 Adrenalin Quarry - nr Liskeard

 You're going to get wet anyway so why not visit the Aquapark at the Adrenalin Quarry near Liskeard?
 No-holds-barred madness on a colossal inflatable playground.
 Get wet and go wild on oversized trampolines, monkey bars, slides, swings and more.
 And if that's not enough, there's the zip-wire across the lake and the giant swing.....